wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/465-minute-grattan-to-hickman.md

 ---
+doc_date: '1973-06-12'
+doc_num: 465
+doc_order: 465
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: PREM 15/1301]'
-title: "465 MINUTE GRATTAN TO HICKMAN"
+title: MINUTE GRATTAN TO HICKMAN
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10332
 vol_id: 27
-doc_date: 1973-06-12
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 465 MINUTE GRATTAN TO HICKMAN

-UKNA: PREM 15/1301

 London, 12 June 1973

  **Australia Constitutional Issues**

-The Secretary of State has seen your revised brief and Lord Bridges’2 letter of 7 June.
+The Secretary of State has seen your revised brief and Lord Bridges’[2](#f2) letter of 7 June.
 The Secretary of State has commented:–

-> ‘I find it very difficult to accept the departmental view.3 The essence of a federation is a division of legislative powers and other rights between the centre and the States.
+> ‘I find it very difficult to accept the departmental view.[3](#f3) The essence of a federation is a division of legislative powers and other rights between the centre and the States.
 If this is not done by consent it is tantamount to the UK Parliament modifying the federal structure which the Statute of Westminster explicitly said we would not do.
 >
 > Political expediency may argue the course proposed, but surely the States have the right by law to continue with Appeals to the Privy Council and one part of the federal set up (for that is what Canberra is) cannot change this.
 Nor, I would have thought, do the Federal Court have jurisdiction over the State courts in this matter.
 Is our argument expediency or law?’